 Here is my usual weekly schedule for this semester.
-If you can't stop by my office during office hours, please email me or just stop by at another time; I am usually glad to meet with students at other times.
+If you can't attend office hours, please email me.
+I am usually glad to meet with students at other times.

 Here is my Google calendar that shows when I have scheduled events.

 - Autonomous early detection of eye disease in childhood photographs In Science Advances, 2019. [web, pdf] , , , , , , , , , , .